 Medication compliance is encouraged but not required in all three programs.
 However, the approach to medication management across the programs provides a useful comparison in an important area of client functioning.
-In both the Pathways to Housing and REACH models, a nurse practitioner, who is a member of the treatment team, assists the client in learning to package and then take the medications independently.48 The process begins with the nurse assisting the client to package the medication and providing education about the medication, followed by frequent reminders to the client to take the medication.
+In both the Pathways to Housing and REACH models, a nurse practitioner, who is a member of the treatment team, assists the client in learning to package and then take the medications independently.
+The process begins with the nurse assisting the client to package the medication and providing education about the medication, followed by frequent reminders to the client to take the medication.
 The level of assistance gradually decreases as clients become ready to package and take medication independently.
-In the Pathways to Housing and REACH models, improvement in medications independently and without reminders.
+In the Pathways to Housing and REACH models, improvement in medication management is demonstrated by clients regularly picking up, packaging, and taking their medications independently and without reminders.
 However, if medication management becomes a problem, it may be several days or even weeks before the client's symptoms or behavior indicate that he or she is decompensating.